docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-sieve.md

 ??? tip "Only redirect mail for specific tags"

-    If you want to handle only specific tags this way, you could adjust these two lines from the prior example:
+    If you want to only handle specific tags, you could replace the envelope condition and tag assignment from the prior example with:

-    ```sieve
+    ```sieve title="docker-data/dms/config/user@example.com.dovecot.sieve"
     # Instead of `:matches`, use the default comparator `:is` (exact match)
     if envelope :detail "to" "social" {
       set "tag" "Social";
     ```

-    ```sieve
+    ```sieve title="docker-data/dms/config/user@example.com.dovecot.sieve"
-    # You can provide a list of values to match for:
+    # Alternatively you can also provide a list of values to match:
     if envelope :detail "to" ["azure", "aws"] {
       set "tag" "Cloud";
     ```

-    ```sieve
+    ```sieve title="docker-data/dms/config/user@example.com.dovecot.sieve"
-    # Similar to `:matches`, but `:regex` is more full featured for pattern matching.
+    # Similar to `:matches`, except `:regex` provides enhanced pattern matching.
     # NOTE: This example needs you to `require` the "regex" extension
     if envelope :detail :regex "to" "^cloud-(azure|aws)$" {
       # Normalize the captured azure/aws tag as the resolved value is no longer fixed: